 Total Area: 0.5 sq miles

 Population: zero (uninhabited)

-The island name originates from a friend of Charles Darwin, who sailed with him aboard the HMS Beagle in 1835.
-Sir Bartholomew James Sullivan was principal surveyor and second-lieutenant on the famous voyage, and was also honored with the naming of Sullivan Bay (Santiago Island) after him.
+The island's name originates from a friend of Charles Darwin, who sailed with him aboard the HMS Beagle in 1835.
+Sir Bartholomew James Sullivan was principal surveyor and second-lieutenant on the famous voyage.
+Sir Batholomew was also honored with the naming of Sullivan Bay landing point (Santiago Island).

-Bartolome also boasts another unique claim to fame – film buffs may recognise Pinnacle Rock from 2003 movie “Master and Commander” starring Russel Crowe.
-During the Napoleonic wars, a British naval captain (Crowe) chases a French vessel around Cape Horn to the Galapagos Islands to protect British whaling ships based there, with the final sea battle taking place in Galapagos waters.
-Of course it is a work of fiction, but never-the-less the sight of Pinnacle Rock is unmistakable.
+Bartolome also boasts another unique claim to fame.
+Film buffs may recognise Pinnacle Rock from the 2003 movie “Master and Commander” starring Russel Crowe.
+The film is set during the Napoleonic wars.
+A British naval captain (played by Crowe) chases a French vessel around Cape Horn to the Galapagos Islands, in order to protect British whaling ships based there.
+The British crew disembark at Galapagos, and encounter some of the strange creatures that live here.
+The dramatic final sea battle then takes place in Galapagos waters.
+The movie is a work of fiction, but is worth watching before or after your Galapagos trip.

 Visitors to Bartolome can enjoy a wonderful variety of activities: treking up to the peak to enjoy panoramic views, visiting the scenic beaches, snorkeling from the shore, or diving.
-Read on for more information.
+Read on for more information about each activity.

 Landing Type: Dry

 Trail length: A 30-40 minute trek up to the 114m peak.

 Terrain:Easy footing along wooden boardwalks and up 372 steps.